-Life Lessons and Knee-Slapping Laughs with Travis Mills SNIPPET #127 If Travis Mills starts a story with, “We were drinking whiskey,” you know it’s going to be a
+Life Lessons and Knee-Slapping Laughs with Travis Mills SNIPPET #127 If Army Staff Sergeant Travis Mills starts a story with, “We were drinking whiskey,” you know it’s going to

 Bedros Keuilian: Why America Is The Best Country To Build A Dream Life SNIPPET #126 Bedros Keuilian had every reason in the world to believe he’d never achieve anything

 Camaraderie, Coffee, and Service with Fire Dept Coffee iTunes Spotify Stitcher Castbox SNIPPET #115 Ask any firefighter what two things make their shifts lighter and they will invariably

 Use Rejection As Your Motivation To Succeed With Dr. Joy Kong iTunes Spotify Stitcher Castbox SNIPPET #106 Bejing-born Joy Kong was crushed when she learned her student Visa

 The American Dream!
 What Is It And Is It Still Achievable Today?
 SNIPPET #106 The American Dream!
 How many times have you heard someone tell the story of